wongyouth/chinacity/README.md

 Get the latest China cities data from [official site](http://www.stats.gov.cn/tjsj/tjbz/xzqhdm/).

+## Feature

+* A command line tool
+* Get the latest China cities data from Official site
-Output is supporting JSON and CSV format.
+* Outputs format support JSON and CSV
-JSON format is totally compatible with the areas.json data of gem [china_city](https://github.com/saberma/china_city).
-Also support output of the first charactor of every word in pinyin as short name of a city, like `BJS` for `北京市`.
+* Option to output first charactors of every word in pinyin as short name of cities, like `BJS` for `北京市`
+* JSON format is compatible with city data of [china_city](https://github.com/saberma/china_city) gem

 ## Installation